How to Enable or Disable Microphone Access for Apps in Windows 11

 Summary

-Managing your microphone access is a simple way to keep your privacy secure in Windows 11.
+Managing your microphone access is a great way to keep your privacy secure in Windows 11.
 By using the Settings app, you can easily toggle access for all apps or pick and choose which ones are allowed to listen.
 For more advanced users, the Local Group Policy Editor and Registry Editor offer deeper control over these settings.
 Always remember to restart your computer if you make changes via the Registry.

 Does disabling microphone access affect browser-based calls?